 What this medicine is used for

-The name of your medicine is Terry White Chemists Metoprolol.
+The name of your medicine is Terry White chemists Metoprolol tablets.
 It contains the active ingredient metoprolol.

-- prevent angina (a type of chest pain)
+- to prevent a type of chest pain, also called angina

 How it works